mattangus/mattangus.github.io/CV/index.md

 - Architected and implemented over 50% of the core system including the real-time image processorfor vehicle navigation.

-- Integrated a fuzzy logic controller with our systems data streams (GPS, Lidar, IMU) for real timedecision making.
+- Integrated a fuzzy logic controller with our systems data streams (GPS, Lidar, IMU) for real time decision making.

 <span style="color:{{ page.base-colour }}">2013 - 2016</span> **Club Executive**, *Autonomous Robotics Club*, The University of Calgary.

 - Co-managed ARC where I helped managed our budget and recruitment on campus.

-- Worked on a community outreach program to present our robot to middle school students tohelp gain interest in robotics and computer science.
+- Worked on a community outreach program to present our robot to middle school students to help gain interest in robotics and computer science.

-- Organized and managed ARC’s ﬁrst entry into the Intelligent Ground Vehicle Competition.
+- Organized and managed ARC’s first entry into the Intelligent Ground Vehicle Competition.

 <span style="color:{{ page.base-colour }}">2012 - 2013</span> **Software Developer**, *Autonomous Robotics Club*, The University of Calgary.

-- Experimented with various motion planning algorithms such as A* search based motion planner and the distance transform to ﬁnd open space.
+- Experimented with various motion planning algorithms such as A* search based motion planner and the distance transform to find open space.

 <span style="color:{{ page.base-colour }}">2012 - 2013</span> **Club Member**, *Problem Solving Club*, The University of Calgary.